In my day job I have access to top-of-the-line test equipment, but I can't very well bring all my home projects to work to test there.

 There is also the option to ground one side for unbalanced signals, which is how it will be used most of the time.

-The signal is then buffered and unbalanced to scrub away any common-mode interference, and a peak voltemeter monitors the signal level at this point.
+The signal is then buffered and unbalanced to scrub away any common-mode interference.

 Then it is re-balanced and sent out to the soundcard at a safe level.